CybTekk-LLP/Advanced-Camera/readme.md

-# CameraJS 📸
+# Advanced CameraJS 📸

 A vanilla JavaScript project packed with all the basic features of a camera, such as photo, video, switching camera and other necessary options, with everything easy-to-customise and use!
+It also has some advanced options like dual-capture (front + rear) and zoom capabilities.

 <img src="./favicon.png" height="50px">